SmritiGoyal/rtat-optimization/docs/methodology.md

 These verdicts are unchanged by the encoder fix — see Section 7.5 for why the audit could not have flagged the leak that was present.

-Test 5 (engineer proxy stability) returned a 0.74-day train-vs-holdout gap, well within the 1.0-day tolerance.
+Test 5 (engineer proxy stability) returned a 0.46-day train-vs-holdout gap, well within the 1.0-day tolerance.
 Test 4 (`reclaim_period_days` targeted check) passed both correlation (< 0.15) and importance (< 5%) thresholds.

-The 3 STABILITY FLAG features (`month_of_year`, `quarter`) shift because the 2026 holdout is a partial year (Jan-Apr) versus full-year training.
+The 3 STABILITY FLAG features (`month_of_year`, `quarter`) shift because the 2026 holdout is a partial year (Jan-Feb) versus full-year training.
 This is acceptable temporal drift, not leakage.
 The 3 CONFIRM WITH OPS features require human verification of intake-time availability before production deployment — they are kept in the model with this caveat documented.

 ### 7.4 What the audit doesn't catch